GoWeb-Internship/be-better/content/change/change-en.md

 ---
-title: Julia about cardinal changes in life
+title: Yuliya about cardinal changes in life
 language: en
 ---

-<p>With a change in your inner state and a new vision of your life, you
-you will begin to notice more opportunities, you will stop fussing and doubting.
+<p>With a change in your inner state and a new vision of your life, you’ll begin to notice more opportunities, you’ll stop fussing and doubting.
 Life will take on a new trajectory.
-In this state, there is no place for burnout, because in return comes the pleasure of literally every step. it It's amazing how much we miss out on in life.</p>
+In this state, there is no place for burnout, because in return comes the pleasure of every step!
+It's amazing how much we miss out in life.</p>

-<p>If you want to understand what prevents you from living in pleasure, simultaneously achieving
-goals, I would love to help you see how to do it.</p>
+<p>If you want to understand what is stopping you from living a happy life while achieving your goals, I will be very happy to help you see how to do it.</p>

-<p>Think that in a few months your life will sparkle with bright colors and
-you will start getting incredible results.</p>
+<p>Think that in a few months your life will shine with bright colors and you will begin to get incredible results.</p>

 <p>Don't put off your life for later!
-People who live in pleasure achieve
+People who live a happy life achieve the best results!
-best results!
 Do you want to know how?</p>

-<span class='text-change'>Sign up today for my first coaching session with a 75% discount and start living in high spirits tomorrow!</span>
+<span class='text-change'>Sign up today for your first coaching session. with a
+75% discount and start living it up tomorrow! </span>